 Wellness programs are offered by many organizations in order to promote healthy lifestyles among employees.
 They can take many forms and range from the very basic to the very complex.
-With the rise in healthcare costs, employers have become more interested in promoting employee health through programs in order to prevent future medical costs that arise from poor health.
+With the rise in healthcare costs, employers have become more interested in promoting employee health through programs in order to prevent future medical and job-productivity costs that arise from poor health.

 Executives should show concern for employees by planning for and funding programs within the organization.
 Human resources departments should carefully research programs that are available, negotiate contracts, and keep employees informed of the available resources through newsletter, posters, hand-outs, etc. Managers should make employees aware of the full range of wellness benefits that are available.
 Employees should consider how much money they would save and quality of life they would gain by participating in such programs.